-- ◆ the cause of NEXT is the lack of matching at the near-end; and - ◆ the cause of FEXT is the propagation of modes at unequal velocities.
+- ◆ the cause of NEXT is the lack of matching at the near end; and - ◆ the cause of FEXT is the propagation of modes at unequal velocities.

-$\Box$ It is often difficult to use low-swing transmission in the single-ended links of a digital IC due to common-mode coupling at the near-end or at the far-end.
+\Box It is often difficult to use low-swing transmission in the single-ended links of a digital IC, due to common-mode coupling at the near end or at the far end.

-□ A compensation or equalization schemes used to flatten the channel gain in the bandwidth used for transmission unfortunately increase the FEXT.
+□ A compensation or equalization scheme, used to flatten the channel gain in the bandwidth used for transmission, unfortunately increases the FEXT.